nikitaOrlov07/nikitaOrlov07/README.md

 </p>

 ## 🙋‍♂️ Some information about me
-- 🎓 I am studying at FEI STU in the field of Information and Communication Technologies.
-Third Year
-- 🌱 I am currently studying frameworks, specifically Spring.
+- 🎓 Bachelor's degree from FEI STU.
+Currently studying for a master's degree at FEI STU.
 - 📫 How you can reach me ?
 All links are in profil.

 ## 🛠️ My skills